bpfman/bpfman/GOVERNANCE.md

 ## Voting

-While most business in bpfd is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
+While most business in bpfman is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
 A vote can be taken on the private developer slack channel for security or conduct matters.
 Votes may also be taken at [the developer meeting](./MEETINGS.md).
 Any Maintainer may